VictoriaMetrics/operator/docs/resources/vmsingle.md

   # ...other fields...
 ```

-More info about downsampling you can read on [this page](https://docs.victoriametrics.com/#downsampling).

 ### Retention filters

 The same method is used to enable retention filters - here are complete example for [Retention filters](https://docs.victoriametrics.com/#retention-filters).